bosshaft-GmbH/haxball/examples/ball-color/README.md

 # Bosshaft Ball Color

-A script to change ball color with a command.
+A script to change ball color with a command or automatically.

 ## Changelog (last update: 30.09.2019)